-- When scrubs are worn as a uniform, they are donned and doffed in-office, covered by other protective clothing during treatment. - Clothing or scrubs may be laundered in office, by a laundry service or taken off and placed in a bag to launder at home.

-Wearing of uniforms or scrubs outside the dental office is discouraged.
+- When scrubs are worn as a uniform, they are donned and doffed in-office, and covered by other protective clothing during treatment. - Clothing or scrubs may be laundered in office, by a laundry service or taken off and placed in a bag to launder at home. - Laundering daily is recommended. - Wearing of uniforms or scrubs outside the dental office is discouraged.